Updated: Sep 22, 2020

 Rebecca Britt, founder of Stable Moments, is improving the lives of foster and adopted children through equine-assisted learning and community mentorship focused on healing after trauma and loss.
 Please visit her website to see how her equine programs can help the children you care for through adversity.

 To learn practical skills for emotional development within your family, please join my Facebook group, Emotiminds.
 Think of it as your virtual classroom for families and professionals caring for children impacted by adverse childhood experiences (ACES).
-You can also subscribe to my blog to receive updates on the latest in trauma-responsive parenting and practices at bethtyson.com.
+You can also subscribe to my blog to receive updates on the latest in trauma-responsive practices at bethtyson.com.